Diggory/DigestAuth/README.md

 # Digest Auth Sample

-A simple demo project which uses [AsyncHTTPClient](https://github.com/swift-server/async-http-client) to request a resource from a web server that requires diget-auth authentication.
+A simple demo project which uses [AsyncHTTPClient](https://github.com/swift-server/async-http-client) to request a resource from a web server that requires digest-auth authentication.

 [Wikipedia article on Digest Auth](https://en.wikipedia.org/wiki/Digest_access_authentication)